yehia67/documentation/iri/0.1/how-to-guides/run-an-iri-node-on-linux.md

     **Note:** Replace the ${VERSION} variable with the [latest version](https://github.com/iotaledger/iri/releases) of the IRI.
 Make sure that you include the whole version, for example 1.6.0-RELEASE.

 The download may take some time.
-You should see something like the following in the console if everything went well:
+You should see something like the following in the output if everything went well:

 ```
 HTTP request sent, awaiting response ...
 200 OK